ircv3/ircv3-specifications/core/sts-3.3.md

 It's possible for an attacker to strip the STS `port` value from an initial connection established via an insecure connection, before the policy has been cached by the client.
-This represents a Bootstrap MITM (man-in-the-middle) vulnerability.
+This represents a bootstrap MITM (man-in-the-middle) vulnerability.

 Clients may choose to mitigate this risk by implementing features such as user-declared and pre-loaded STS policies, as described in the "Client implementation considerations"